What to Pack for College? Here’s our Ultimate Packing Checklist

 Students in university

-When you are done with school it is time to move
+When you are done with school, it is time to move

 What to Pack for College – Essential Stuff and School Supplies

+Education is one of the top reasons why people move.
 Going off to school most probably means that you’re moving to a new city alone.
 So, maybe, think of the things you’d need for the first apartment, albeit a small one.
 In which you have a roommate.

 The first advice we have is to find out how big your dorm will be, so you can stitch up some kind of plan as to what will go where.
-Also, campuses often regulate what can and what can’t be brought in, so contact the administration to get a detailed list.
+Also, campuses often regulate what can and can’t be brought in, so contact the administration to get a detailed list.
 This especially concerns household items.
+Start with the obvious things, such as a backpack.
+Umbrella may be a good option, too.
+It rains even in LA, on a bad day.

 School supplies should form the largest part of your moving checklist.
-There should be a batch of notebook, pens and pencils, highlighter pens, and labels and sticky notes.
+There should be a batch of notebooks, pens and pencils, highlighter pens, and labels and sticky notes.
 Also, have a stash of staples and folders.
 You’ll also find that some kind of bulletin or a dry-erase board will be very beneficial for planning your curricular and other activities.

 Handy Things You’ll Want to Pack for College

-Of the things in the ‘Misc’ section of your checklist should be a lamp or two, and an alarm clock.
+Of the things in the ‘Misc’ section of your checklist should be a lamp or two and an alarm clock.
 You may also find a good use for storage trays that go under the bed and trash can.

 Having already said that you’ll be on your own, you should take with you a basic tool kit and sewing kit, just in case.

-guy carrying a backpack
+A man carrying a backpack

 When packing for college, a backpack is a must